Kenya Wildlife Adventures To Do This July

 Kenya is a renown destination for epic wildlife adventures thanks to its wildlife diversity.
 The country offers by far some of the most enjoyable classic African safaris experienced in over 20 national parks.
 Aside from the usual savanna parks and game reserves, Kenya has marine national parks along the coast.
 These gives one opportunity to enjoy marine wildlife adventures featuring dolphins, sea turtles among others.

 Let us briefly look at the leading Kenya wildlife adventures you must not miss this July.

 The wildebeest migration is an annual animal mass migration over the Serengeti and Masai Mara ecosystems.
-It involves over 1 millions wildebeests, Thompson gazelles, zebras and other major grazers.
-These move in search for fresh pastures and are often times guided by rains.
+It involves over 1 million wildebeests, Thompson gazelles, zebras, and other major grazers.
+These move in search of fresh pastures and are often times guided by rains.

-The great wildebeest migration is a true life cycle that involves every stage of life with births, survival and deaths.
-It attracts the lands most feared predators that readily take down their prey.
-They include larges prides of lions, leopards, cheetahs, hyenas and many scavengers.
+The great wildebeest migration is a true life cycle that involves every stage of life with births, survival, and deaths.
+It attracts the land’s most feared predators that readily take down their prey.
+They include large pride of lions, leopards, cheetahs, hyenas, and many scavengers.

-Every month features a unique wildebeest migration wildlife adventures transitioning to the other.
-In this month, the River crossings have started from Serengeti to Masai Mara and the wildebeest have to over come the deadly Nile crocodiles in the Mara River.
+Every month features a unique wildebeest migration and wildlife adventures transitioning to the other.
+In this month, the River crossings have started from Serengeti to Masai Mara and the wildebeest has to overcome the deadly Nile crocodiles in the Mara River.
 Those that make it alive sweep across the Mara ecosystem until late September when they start going back to Serengeti.